Hillview, Sutton Forest: Modern government ownership

 Miller finally completed the restoration of Hillview in 2005, having taken four years longer than anticipated.
 He subsequently wound up in a legal dispute with the Heritage Council over whether he could obtain a lease, the Heritage Council having twice ordered him to stop work during renovations over various issues.
 He initiated a case in the Supreme Court of New South Wales in 2007, which was eventually resolved in 2011, at which time he signed a 40-year lease of Hillview.

 The four-roomed Aide-de-Camp (ADC) Quarters was severely damaged by a fallen oak tree in storms early in 2010.
 The tree has mostly been removed and the building secured and repaired.
 Miller opened Hillview as a boutique hotel in late 2011.
-It continues to operate as a hotel and wedding venue.
+In 2023 the long-term government leasehold was again put on the market for the first time in 24 years.
+The following year the leasehold was purchased by The King’s Trust Australia.

 Description

 The residence "Hillview" is located towards the southern portion of its site at the highest point of the 60.4 hectare rural property.